 What You Can Do: Initiate dividing the food up into portions.
 I don’t even mind having less for ease of mind.

 What I Can Try Doing in Future: Just speak up, plain and simple!
 These are friends I am with, so they should understand.

 Scenario: An acquaintance asks how your health has been of late (after all these years, you can’t hide your status as ‘the sick girl’).
 So you tell them the truth – you’ve not been well.
 They proceed to give you advice on the best time of day to exercise, suggestions for a complete diet makeover, or some other perfect solution.

 Unfiltered First Thought: “Sigh.
 Here we go again.
 Does she think I’m lazy?
 Or maybe stupid?
-Hmm I’m not sure which… Does she think that I’ve just been swallowing all these pills with awful side effects, like a good little doctor’s girl?
+Hmm that’s hard to decide on.
+Does she think that I’ve just been swallowing all these pills with awful side effects, like a good little doctor’s girl?
 Without doing any research, or trying to find other solutions?
 Does she even know what’s at stake if I stop these medications?”

 Why the Drama?: No drama here.
-I usually just smile and nod, chalking it up as their way of showing concern.
+I usually just smile and nod a la Miss Universe style, chalking it up as their way of showing concern.
 Even though I might disappear from their mind the moment we disconnect, it is still a good thought after all.
 Well unless they keep insisting on you doing things their way, then I put them on the block list of my life.
 I don’t need the extra stress.